This article has been updated June 2021.

-But when you’re sensitive to DHT, your hair follicles gradually shrink with age and the hair that regrows gradually becomes thinner and finer.
+But for those sensitive to DHT, the hair follicles gradually shrink with age and the hair that regrows becomes thinner and finer.
 Eventually, it doesn’t grow back at all.

 This is the most common type of hair loss among men, including black men.

-Luckily, there are a number of procedures that can help restore natural hair growth in African American men, whether the underlying cause is traction alopecia, male pattern baldness, or something else.
+Luckily, there are several procedures that can help restore natural hair growth in Black men, whether the underlying cause is traction alopecia, male pattern baldness, or something else.

-But there are a few special challenges involved with African-type hair as well as a few benefits.
+There are a few special challenges involved with restoring Black hair, as well as a few benefits.
+These include:

-African-type hair tends to be a bit more fragile than other types of hair, and the roots are more easily damaged.
+Textured hair tends to be more fragile than other types of hair, and the roots are more easily damaged.

-Techniques that rely on follicular transplant, such as Shave-Less FUE or traditional FUE, must be performed with the utmost care.
+Techniques that rely on follicular transplants, such as Shave-Less FUE or traditional FUE, must be performed with the utmost care.
 Again, a technician with only a few hours of training is less likely to achieve a natural look than a doctor who specializes in these procedures.

 There are a number of hair restoration options for black men.
 Some of the more prevalent include: